keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

     * Retreive the AWS Credentials from the store
     * Create a new CloudFormation stack based on the contents of the template in the ap-southeast-2 region, passing in the relevant Environment, Branch and Build ID as template parameters.

+      These parameters will flow through the template, influencing the names of the resources being created and the tags on them.

-3. Once completed, pause waiting for user confirmation to delete the stack when you have finished with it.
+3. Once completed, the job will pause waiting for user confirmation to delete the stack when you have finished with it.

   ```Groovy